codonaft/zapthreads/README.md

  - `urls`: comma-separated pairs of URLs
    - defaults to `naddr:nostr.com/,npub:nostr.com/,nprofile:nostr.com/,nevent:nostr.com/,note:nostr.com/,tag:snort.social/t/`
    - `https://` will be automatically prepended
- - `language`: allowed language (ISO-639-1 two-letter code only), no restrictions by default
+ - `language`: allowed language, no restrictions by default
+   - ISO-639-1 two-letter code only
    - ignores relays with unsupported language (unless `relayInformation` is disabled)
    - labels comments sent from the client with the language tag
      - note: there's no validation whether user actually sent message in this language, use `onEvent` to validate it